htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 This particular example highlights a difficulty with :subcom:`rank` expression evaluation as currently defined.
-While all machines have floating point processing ability, not all machines will have the ``kflops`` attribute defined.
+While all machines have floating point processing ability, not all machines will have the :ad-attr:`KFlops` attribute defined.
 For machines where this attribute is not defined, :subcom:`rank` will evaluate to the value UNDEFINED, and HTCondor will use a default rank of the machine of 0.0.
 The :subcom:`rank` attribute will only rank machines where